<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=561008724262310&amp;ev=PageView&amp;noscript=1">

 What is a Support Plan and how is it implemented?

-After a student is accepted, our Guidance Team creates an Individualized Support Plan for each Access student.
-This plan details the different accommodations that a student can receive at LuHi in order to help her be most successful.
+After a student is accepted, our Support Plan Coordinator creates an Individualized Support Plan for each Access student.
+This plan details the different accommodations that a student can receive at LuHi in order to help them be most successful.

-Although we cannot provide every accommodation that might be listed on IEPs and 504s, the Individualized Support Plan will list the recommended accommodations for teachers to follow.
+Although we cannot provide every accommodation recommended by an evaluation or on the IEP, the LuHi Individualized Support Plan will list the recommended accommodations for teachers to follow.
 Most of these accommodations have to do with assignments, tests or quizzes, and general study skills.
+Some examples include:

-Teachers have access to each student’s Support Plan.
+Teachers can always view their students' support plans to understand how they learn most effectively.
 But it is also important that students advocate for themselves and ask for these things when they feel like they need to take advantage of them.
-Self-advocacy is an important skill we’ll discuss in more detail later on in this post.
+Self-advocacy is taught in Access and is an important skill we'll discuss in more detail later in this post.

-Access teachers also work with the Support Plans.
-Part of their job is to make sure students understand their Support Plans and feel comfortable communicating with their teachers about what they need.
+Part of the Access teacher's job is to make sure students understand their Support Plans and feel comfortable communicating with their teachers about what they need.

 What's the difference between a modification and an accommodation?

-A modification happens when the curriculum is changed to meet the needs of a student, or expectations are changed for what a student has to learn.
+A modification happens when the curriculum is changed to meet a student's needs or when expectations are changed for what a student has to learn.

-An accommodation happens when there is a change in how the student is expected to show what they have learned.
+An accommodation happens when there is a change in how information is presented to the student.

 Accommodation options differ based on an individual student's needs.
 At Lutheran High School, we provide accommodations but not modifications.

-We don't offer modifications simply because we do not offer a Special Ed class and we are not equipped to provide modifications.
+We don't offer modifications simply because we don't offer Special Education programming and are not equipped to provide them.
 Modifications would require separate classes (Modified Algebra, Modified Literature, etc.) or serious changes in the curriculum.

-Accommodations work for us because we like giving a student the opportunity to learn everything his classmates are learning – but while also recognizing that he may learn best in a different way than the typical student.
+Accommodations work for us because we like to give a student the opportunity to learn everything his classmates are learning while also recognizing that he may learn best in a different way than the typical student.

 What's the difference between Special Education and Access?